Children’s Assessment Unit

 How to find us

-The CAU is located just inside the Jenny Lind Children’s Hospital entrance (reception desk is on the right and pictured below), on Level 2, West Block.
-The nearest car park is B. The area in front of the doors is for emergency ambulances only, but can be used for drop off, if your child is poorly.
+The CAU is located just inside the double doors signposted as Children’s Assessment Unit (reception desk is on the right and pictured below), on Level 2, West Block.
+The nearest car parks are C and D. The area in front of the doors is for emergency ambulances only, but can be used for drop off, if your child is poorly.

 Follow the picture of the windmill which takes you to the Children’s Assessment Unit.